rajashekar9/shop-management/README.md

 Note: There is a chance of getting authentication issue when accessing the database from the node.
 If you are facing this issue while registering the users then follow the following steps to get rid out of it

     - Stop the node project by pressing ctrl+c
     - Open the mysql-client and run the following command to alter the user
         - 'ALTER USER root@'localhost' IDENTIFIED WITH mysql_native_password BY 'rootpassword'; and then
         - 'exit' (To come out of the mysql client)
-- Now start the project by running following command in the project root repository from command line
+    - Now start the project by running 'npm start' in the project root repository from command line
-    - 'npm start'

 ## Registering users